 Acid Mine Drainage (AMD) is a natural phenomenon of a contaminated run-off formed by a chemical reaction between air, water and rocks containing sulfur-bearing minerals (Pyrite).
-The increased soil excavation of mining activity further accelerates AMD formation.
+The increased soil excavation of mining activity further accelerates Acid Mine Drainage formation.

 Acid Mine Drainage Effects on the Environment

 Acid mine drainage is a problem because it is usually very acidic, and rich in sulfates, hardness and dissolved heavy metals.
 The main concerns of regarding acid mine drainage are the contamination surface drinking water source or penetration into the local aquifer, but acid mine drainage also has effects on humans.

 Acid mine drainage has a severe impact on aquatic wildlife including plants, animals and fish.
 In serious cases, impacted water can have pHs of less than 4.
 This can disrupt reproduction and growth.

 IDE’s expertise in both membrane and thermal technologies allows it to offer end-to-end solutions for produced water treatment, from water to Zero Liquid Discharge (ZLD) level.
 This includes all necessary pretreatment, ultra-filtration, reverse osmosis, evaporators and crystallizers.

 Our modular and pre-fabricated solutions for both RO and thermal solutions are easy to install, with minimal on-site setup, and are particularly suited for remote locations.

 - End-to-end solution, from water to a full ZLD solution

 - Robust and reliable solutions for difficult effluents